-Mindful, fashionable & an eclectic creative, tina scott lassiter is a photographer, collage artist, writer and art consultant living in and originally from Washington, DC.
+Mindful, fashionable & an eclectic creative, tina scott lassiter is a photographer, collage artist, author/writer and art consultant living in and originally from Washington, DC.
 As a young girl, she took her first picture with a Brownie camera, had various cameras over the years and, after capturing thousands of images with an iPhone, a permanent passion for seeing things through the lens ignited.
 When a trip to Egypt came about, she bought a new camera and has not put it down since.
 Self taught, Tina’s photographs are periodically published in national magazines including Spirituality & Health, are part of the collection at Children’s National Health System, have been on display in local spaces as part of their gallery exhibition series, and hang in the homes of several private collectors.

 Tina’s intricately designed color driven collages, which primarily focus on the female body form and are referred to as goddesses, had their debut exhibition at Smith Center for Healing and the Arts (where she also served as an Adjunct on the Program Faculty), have hung in several other group shows in the Washington, DC metropolitan area, and were featured in Body & Soul Connection, a national magazine published by Spirituality & Health; Tina was the featured artist in this same issue.
 Inspired in part by the 2017 Women’s March, she began creating a dynamic series of primarily black & white collaged female heads (called "oracles"); re-imaged as enlarged stylized photographs, each speaks loudly about an issue that affects women, girls, and individuals identifying as female.
 One of the oracles premiered at We Speak: The Collective Musing of the Global Majority, an exposition sponsored by Federal City Alumnae Chapter Delta Sigma Theta Sorority, Incorporated.